NowImNeil/per-st-ardu-solar/README.md

+FUNCTIONALITY:

-move solar panel acording to the sun cycle
+move solar panel acording to the sun cycle.

+END